 — Summer happens to be an ideal time for rising juniors and seniors to prep.

-— ACT added a summer test date that may be perfect as a follow-up for students who didn’t reach their goals on the June exam.
-However, this is the second ACT of the year for which New York hosts no test centers.
+— ACT offers a summer test date that may be perfect as a follow-up for students who didn’t reach their score goals in June.
+However, no test centers are scheduled in California or New York for the July test date.

 — The summer SAT administration has become one of the most popular of the year, especially with students smart enough to prep when school is out.

-— This is not only an excellent test date for seniors, but prepared juniors can actually sit for the SAT before their PSAT.
+— October is not only an excellent month for seniors to test, but prepared juniors can actually sit for the SAT and ACT before their PSAT.
 Think about it!

 — No reason not to take this test if you haven’t already earned your best SAT scores.